Kalaranjini

 Kalaranjini is an Indian actress who started her career in the early 1980s.

 Personal life

 Kalaranjini has two sisters, Kalpana and Urvashi, both of whom are actors.
 Her two brothers, Kamal Roy and Prince had also acted in a few Malayalam movies.

 Prince (Nandu of Layanam fame) committed suicide at the age of 17.
+In 2016, Kalpana was found unconscious in her hotel room and was immediately taken to the hospital, but died of a heart attack.
+Kamal Roy (who acted as Ananthapadmanabhan in Kalyana Sougandhikam) died in 2026 at the age of 54 due to heart failure.

 Kalaranjini is divorced and has a son, Prince.